Slipper Island, Coromandel

 The campsite at Highfield Forest Retreat is set in a dappled glade, in mature native forest on the edge of Highfield Farm.
 The site features a luxury tent, beautiful kauri hut and an outdoor bath in a rocky grotto, nestled amongst the bush and fern covered ground.
 Just 2.5 hours from Auckland, it makes a great weekend glamping escape.

-Castaways, Karioitahi Beach
+Castaways for Couples, Karioitahi Beach

 Castaways Resort is a spectacular coastal property in the South Western corner of Auckland, just 50 minutes drive from the CBD.
 Glamping at Castaways is the perfect couples escape.
 You'll instantly unwind in this truly restful and romantic spot.
 With your gourmet dinner and breakfast included in the package, all you need to think about is getting yourself there - the rest is taken care of.